 Generally speaking, sewing machines are easy to use.
 It’s just that some are more kid-friendly than the others.

 As I’ve mentioned so many times, what every parent worries most about is kid’s safety.
 And, yes, that is very important.

 Before you decide which machine you’re going to buy, check the safety features.

 You want your kid to develop some real skills.
-Combination of these real features and safety components should be your goal.
+A combination of these real features and safety components should be your goal.
 This is why I’m not a big fan of sewing toys.
 If you want your kid to actually learn something, you’ll need a real sewing machine.

 What to pay attention to?

-Firstly, feet.
+Firstly, the feet.
 Look for the feet that attach to avoid hurting their little fingers.

 Next, pedals.
-Most modern sewing machines have a push button for start.
+Most modern sewing machines have a push-button to start.
 This is great because your kid gets to choose when to start and when to stop sewing.